Schedule a Call

 Author Mark Tirpak, EA

-Mark serves as Managing Director and has been with GTN since 2015.
-He has over 25 years of professional experience in advising multinational companies on global mobility related issues, including expatriate taxation, payroll, equity compensation planning, international assignment policy review, and program administration.
-Having been an expat himself enhanced his desire to assist and help simplify the process for assignees who are overseas. +1.713.244.5020 | mtirpak@gtn.com
+A Managing Director at GTN since 2015, Mark Tirpak has over 25 years of professional experience in advising multinational companies on global mobility related issues, including cross-border taxation, payroll, equity compensation planning, international assignment policy review, and program administration.
+Having been an expat himself enhanced his desire to help simplify the process for mobile employees and their employers.

 Crafting Effective Payroll Solutions for a Global Workforce